 Filmmakers also advised Koepp on how he worked.
 Spielberg advised him on working with kids by advising him to allow the kids to say the lines the way they would say them.
 During the production, Koepp learned that he had to be very patient with the young cast.

 In both of these adaptations, Koepp keeps the basic concept and events, but drastically alters the setting and characters.
 The book also tells its story entirely from Tom’s perspective, while the movie puts the audience principly in the perspective of Tom, his spouse, and his son.

-Richard Matheson’s original book takes place in California, but Koepp moves the action to a Polish Catholic neighborhood in Chicago (he changes the protagonist’s surname from Wallace to Witzky).
+Richard Matheson’s original book takes place in California, but Koepp moves the action to a largely Polish Catholic neighborhood in Chicago (he changes the protagonist’s surname from Wallace to Witzky).
 Throughout the movie, the audience sees many trains and churches common to the area.
 In the book, the person who hypnotizes Tom is a man named Phil.
 Koepp changes it to a woman named Lisa and implies she is a lesbian.